karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 # 1- AWS Elastic Container Registry integrated scanner featuring Clair

-Amazon Elastic Container Register (ECR) is a fully managed container registry offered by AWS.
+Elastic Container Register (ECR) is a fully managed container registry offered by AWS.
 It uses the Common Vulnerabilities and Exposures (CVEs) database from the open-source [Clair](https://github.com/quay/clair) project and provides a list of scan findings.

 You can manually scan container images stored in ECR oe you can configure your repositories to scan images when you push them to a repository, that might be an issue for some companies because in a secure DevOps workflow you might want to scan the image **BEFORE** being pushed to the registry.